synnkfps/Scatha_Simulator_Python/README.md

-# Scatha_Simulator
+# Scatha Simulator
-A simulator of Scatha Farming in Java
+A simulator of Scatha Farming in Python

 # How to make it work